 What are some email metrics?

-What are the 5 marketing metrics?
+What are the 5 most common marketing metrics?

 The five most common marketing metrics for email are: